 - Life is more than yes and no. Sometimes we need a maybe, I don’t know, I don’t care, etc. Offering a third response should be considered.
 To communicate these, it could be a shoulder shrug, looking up or....

 - Because yes and no really can mean accept and reject, affirm or deny, and often just rhetorical questions- we must be sure what types of questions we are asking.
 When we are trying to develop a yes and no with our students, be sure to ask accept and deny questions only until we are sure that they understand, then we can move on.

 - It is best to have a physical method for communicating yes, no and your third choice.
 Head nods are preferred and should always be modeled (exaggerating your own head nod with the verbal with every yes/no response that you give).
 If your child cannot produce a head nod, look to see what they are using and make sure everyone knows their method.

 - As with teaching all forms of communication: model, model, model.
 All day, every day.
 Exaggerate your modeling.
 “You like this toy?
 Yes!”
 “You want to go outside?
 Yes!”
 “You are upset, aren’t you?
 Yes.”
+"You want this?
+Yes."
 When you say yes, model that head nod!!

 - Do you want your juice?
 Acceptance/rejection; in the here and now

 - Did you go swimming today?
 Confirmation/denial; in the past